Popular Front for the Liberation of Palestine – General Command: 1990s and 2000s

-Syrian Civil War
+Syrian Civil War and the 2023 Gaza war

-During the war, the PFLP-FC supported the Syrian Army to fight the Syrian rebels in and around Yarmouk.
-At the beginning of the war, tensions arose in Yarmouk between the PFLP-GC and anti-government Palestinian residents.
+PFLP-GC leader Jibril was a staunch ally of Syrian President Bashar al-Assad.

 On 5 June 2011, a number of Yarmouk residents were shot dead while protesting at the Israeli border.
-Allegedly angered by the PFLP-GC's refusal to take part in the protests, thousands of mourners burnt down its headquarters in Yarmouk.
+Allegedly angered by the PFLP-GC's refusal to take part in the protests and seen as the Assad regime's enforcer in the camp, thousands of mourners burnt down its headquarters in Yarmouk.
 PFLP-GC members fired on the crowd, killing 14 Palestinians and wounding 43.

+In 2012, the PFLP-FC supported the Syrian Army to fight the Syrian rebels in and around Yarmouk, working with the shabiha militias to besiege the camp.
 On 3 August 2012, 21 civilians were killed when the Syrian Army shelled Yarmouk.
 Palestinian president Mahmoud Abbas condemned the Syrian Army for shelling the camp and chided the PFLP-GC for dragging Palestinians into the conflict.

 On 5 December 2012, fighting erupted in Yarmouk between the Syrian Army and PFLP-GC on one side, and Syrian rebels on the other.
 The rebels included the Free Syrian Army (FSA) and a group made up of Palestinians, called Liwa al-Asifa or Storm Brigade.
 By 17 December, the rebels had won control of Yarmouk.
 Afterwards, Government and rebel representatives agreed that all armed groups should withdraw from Yarmouk and leave it as a neutral zone.
 The agreement also said that the PFLP-GC should be dismantled and its weapons surrendered.
 However, a spokesman for the pro-rebel Palestine Refugee Camp Network said, "the implementation of the truce has been problematic" because of "intermittent" government shelling of Yarmouk and clashes on its outskirts.

 Many PFLP-GC fighters reportedly defected to the rebels.
 One PFLP-GC commander said "I felt that we became soldiers for the Assad regime, not guards for the camps, so I decided to defect".
 He claimed that government forces stood by and watched as the PFLP-GC fought the rebels, without helping the Palestinians.
 Ahmed Jibril reportedly fled Damascus for the Mediterranean city of Tartous.
 Palestinian left-wing groups—including the Popular Front for the Liberation of Palestine (PFLP), the biggest Palestinian leftist group—berated Jibril and the PFLP-GC.
 One PFLP official said "Everyone knows the true size of PFLP-GC.
 They are not representative of the Palestinians".
 Another said that Jibril "does not even belong to the Palestinian Left.
 He is closer to the extremist right-wing groups than to revolutionary leftist ones".
 On 18 December, the Palestinian National Council (PNC) denounced Jibril, saying it would expel him over his role in the conflict.

+Despite being based in Syria, the PFLP-GC participated in fighting inside the Gaza Strip during the Gaza war from 2023, on the side of Hamas and allied Palestinian factions.